inside.ewu.edu

 This course explores the role music plays in the formation of ethnic and national identities.
 By closely studying several contrasting music cultures, we see how music shapes attitudes toward self and other, serving to map territories that are both inclusive and exclusive, personal and cross-cultural.
 Skills developed in the course are analytical, critical thinking, listening, and writing.

-This course provides an opportunity for students to have their original works assessed and individual guidance on composition projects and progress.
+Provides an opportunity for students to have their original compositions assessed and individual guidance on composition projects, progress, and performance.

 MUSC 393.
 CREATIVE CODING IN MAX/MSP.
 3 Credits.

 Max/MSP is widely utilized by creative professionals in the fields of electronic music production, sound design, gaming, and mobile app development.
-Students design and implement their own audio effects plugins, virtual instruments, and interactive media, while learning essential concepts in digital signal processing (DSP) and object-oriented programming.
+Students design, implement, and perform with their own audio effects plugins, virtual instruments, and interactive media while learning essential concepts in digital signal processing (DSP), generative systems, and object-oriented programming.
 No previous programming experience is necessary.

 MUSC 394.
 COACHING AND ACCOMPANYING.
 1-2 Credits.

-This course is designed for students who are preparing for an upper division jury, recital, audition or competition and require a collaborative pianist for those rehearsals and performances.
-This course provides a 30-minute session (1 credit) or a 50-minute session (2 credits) each week with the instructor.
+Designed for students who are preparing for an upper division jury, recital, audition, or competition and require a collaborative pianist for those rehearsals and performances.
+Provides a 30-minute session (1 credit) or a 50-minute session (2 credits) each week with the instructor.
 Students are expected to provide the repertoire list, after consultation with the applied teacher, to the instructor in week one.

 MUSC 396.
 EXPERIMENTAL COURSE.
 5 Credits.